c-russell-II/starpeacevault/Muri.md

 Zabrak Exchange Agent.

 Met on [[Utapau]], where she took pity on a couple of forcibly-recruited souls, only to catch the edge of Party Gravity, and was sucked into an adventure that has dragged her halfway across the galaxy.
+She's now the primary administrator of the more complex aspects of the [[Colony]]'s big-picture running, where the more mundane government that [[Tasha]] originally knew, has trouble adapting to the strangeness and rapid-fire changes the party has been pushing through.